 Victory: Hawaii to become the next state with the freedom to marry

-The Senate, who took a final vote today, had approved the bill last week and the House of Representatives last Friday.
+The Senate, voted 19-4 today to approve the bill and the House of Representatives passed it last Friday.
 The governor, who called for a special legislative session just to consider this bill, has vowed to sign it into law.
 Hawaii joins 15 other states, along with Washington D.C., to afford the freedom to marry to all loving couples.

 Statement by Rea Carey, Executive Director, National Gay and Lesbian Task Force Action Fund:

 The fight for the freedom to marry for lesbian, gay, bisexual and transgender people started in the Aloha State two decades ago.
 This makes today’s victory all the sweeter for Hawaii families.
 Clearly, the national momentum for the option of marriage for same-sex couples keeps rolling-on and across our entire nation.
 We congratulate Hawaii United for Marriage on their efforts to make the 50th state the next state to have marriage equality.